 - People from a larger area may be interested as well

-- People who are not necessarily fans of craft, may come
+- People who are not necessarily fans of craft may still come

-As an example of something new for us, we were part of the Azamit Pop up home two weeks ago.
-The work of 60+ crafters and designers in one gorgeous place.
+Two weeks ago, we took part of the Azamit Pop up home for the first time.
+The pop up gathers the work of 60+ crafters and designers in one gorgeous place.
 Seriously, the experience was a charm for us.
 Our products were well presented and talked about even if we weren't there.
 An event like that can't be a success without a super good organisation.